Design map-based visualizations

 Review advanced approaches

-You have now learned several approaches for de-identifying data for different use scenarios.
+You have learned several approaches for de-identifying data for different use scenarios.
 There may be some situations in which you may need to adopt more advanced methods.
-In this section, you'll learn about two advanced methods of data de-identification: geomasking and differential privacy.
+You'll learn about two advanced methods of data de-identification: geomasking and differential privacy.

 Depending on where your health GIS work takes you, you may want to dive in deeper and do your own research on the following techniques so you can apply them as needed.